 Septoplasty Patient Journey

-- Review of medical history, health condition, discussion about expectations, taking pre-surgery before photos
+- Review of medical history any health conditions, discussion about expectations and also taking pre-surgery before photos.

-- The surgeon will apply anesthesia and perform the surgery
+- Surgery.
+The surgeon will apply anaesthesia and perform the surgery.

-- A few days after the operation patient attends a routine post-procedural checkup.
+- Post-op and Recovery.
+A few days after the operation patient attends a routine post-procedural checkup.

 Cost of Septoplasty Surgery

-Most Popular Item Numbers used for Nose Surgery are
+The Most Popular Item Numbers for Nose Surgery are;

-- Item 45635 Rhinoplasty partial for Bony vault correction – airway obstruction
+- 45635 Rhinoplasty partial for Bony vault correction – airway obstruction

-- Item 45644 Rhinoplasty for an obstructed airway – using distant donor materials
+- 45644 Rhinoplasty for an obstructed airway – using distant donor materials

 - Both Items 45641 + 41671 – Septo/Rhinoplasty